hebr3/hebr3.github.io/_src/posts/2017-03-30-codefights-memorized-function.md

     where n2 = div n 2
 ```

-This formula is faster than the `Int -> Binary -> String` code I was using before however, it introduced a recursive element that branches similar to fibonacci.
+This formula is faster than the `Int -> Binary -> String` code I was using before however, it introduced a recursive element that branches similar to Fibonacci.
 Looking for ways to speed up the recursive function I found comments suggesting that I take a dynamic programming approach to the problem and start memoizating the function.

 Since I couldn't find a good method for memoization with Haskell I switched over to `C++` at this point.